simonfan/generator-extend/README.md

 For simplicity's sake it is important to have a set of conventions in this man page.

-_GENERATOR_ refers to the generator-package at which the `yo extend` method was invoked.
+_generator_ refers to the generator-package at which the `yo extend` method was invoked.

-_PARENT-GENERATOR_ refers to a generator-package from which _GENERATOR_ inherits subgenerators.
+_parent-generator_ refers to a generator-package from which _generator_ inherits subgenerators.

-_GENERATED-PROJECT_ refers to the project that should be scaffolded by _GENERATOR_.
+_GENERATED-PROJECT_ refers to the project that should be scaffolded by _generator_.

 ## Usage